-University Hall 123 (714) 278-3606 www.fullerton.edu/aac
+University Hall 123 (714) 278-3606

+www.fullerton.edu/aac

 The Academic Advisement Center provides academic counseling to matriculated students with respect to the General Education Program and the policies/procedures associated with that program.
 The Academic Advisement Center is the academic home department for undeclared students, providing services normally given through the student's declared major department.
 Additionally, the center provides programs and services to assist students in the selection of a major.
-Students seeking information about the implications of academic probation and disqualification are encouraged to visit the Academic Advisement Center for a personal consultation.
+Students seeking information about the implications of academic probation are encouraged to visit the Academic Advisement Center for a personal consultation.
+Disqualified students must meet with an adviser in the Academic Advisement Center prior to enrolling in Open University and to discuss options for readmission.
 Please consult the Academic Advisement Center website for useful information about the General Education program, graduation requirements, university policies and procedures.
 The center provides walk-in advising; no appointment necessary.